 Finally, Whitaker could not be impartial with respect to the consumer fraud investigation by the FBI into World Patent Marketing (WPM), a company that had an advisory board on which Whitaker served.
 Whitaker’s prior affiliation with WPM raises new ethics concerns because of a reported FBI investigation into that company.
 While WPM is the subject of an ongoing FBI investigation Whitaker should also recuse himself from supervising that matter.

-Whitaker has so far ignored the recommendation Department of Justice ethics officials that he should recuse, so CREW field a complaint with the DOJ Inspector General.
+Whitaker has so far ignored the recommendation Department of Justice ethics officials that he should recuse, so CREW filed a complaint with the DOJ Inspector General.